-We give five exams in lab where you write a portion of a Java program.
+We give five exams where you write a portion of a Java program; all exams are given in the Help Center.
 We will provide you with one or more program files that have parts of the program you are to complete.
-You copy the program (and related files) from our server, provide the missing program parts, and turn in the completed program to your TAs drop box on the server.
-(Taking Lab Exams, provides details about these steps.)
+You copy the project containing the programfrom our server, provide the missing program parts, and turn in the completed program project to your assigned drop box on the server; Taking Lab Exams provides details about these steps.

 When evaluating the quality of your lab exam, we use three general criteria: